ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 ### RESTful/Synchronous:

 #### File Information:
-- GET `/file_information/{file_id}`: Get file size and sha256 for the unencrypted file content
+- GET `/file_information/{file_id}`: Get storage location alias, file size and sha256 for the unencrypted file content

 Here the `file_id` is the public accession for the given file.

-This should return a payload including the unencrypted file size in bytes and SHA256 checksum for the given file ID, hiding unnecessary details for the requester.
+This should return a payload including the unencrypted file size in bytes, the SHA256 checksum for the given file ID and the alias of the storage location, hiding unnecessary details for the requester.
 ```
 {
     'accession': ...,
     'size': ...,
     'sha256_hash': ...,
+    'storage_alias': ...,
 }
 ```

 #### Dataset Information:
-- GET `/dataset_information/{dataset_id}`: Get file size and sha256 for the unencrypted file content for all files in the given dataset
+- GET `/dataset_information/{dataset_id}`: Get file size, storage location alias and sha256 for the unencrypted file content for all files in the given dataset

 Here the `dataset_id` is the public accession for the given dataset.